maheshklmn/INTER-Prep/Software Engineering QnA.md

 | Verification | “Are we building it right?”        | Code review, design check        |
 | Validation   | “Are we building the right thing?” | User testing, acceptance testing |

+- Authentication is verifying a user's identity, while authorization determines what authenticated users are allowed to do and access.

 ---

 ### **5. What are Functional and Non-functional requirements?**